OnurTumer91/devops24/examinations/05/README.md

 Note also that `curl` needs the `--insecure` option to establish a connection to a HTTPS server with a self signed certificate.

+A: We can add a task that does just that. name it "Restart nginx to load new cfg" to make it structured and clear.
+Then with ansible.builtin.service we use nginx and state: restarted.
+We add it last so it does all the config tasks before and then restarts it so its up to date with the latest.

 # QUESTION C

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+A:  If you're doing this on thousands of webservers you probably get accumulated downtime which even could interrupt users currently processing or downloading something.
+Servers are often scheduled for server maintanance for a reason and often announced well in advance.
+As one of the earlier exams mentioned it also breaks the concept of "idempotency", the restarts arent really neccessary. changed=1 should only be in the logs if it actually changed something, not every time a playbook is run.

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+A: ansible.built.in.systemd_service which is almost the same as systemd service which interacts with systemd.
+Seems to be an older version of it also that doesnt seem to be supported(only community?) thats named community.general.systemd.